Jasdeep-Phull/SimpleMathQuizzesReactReduxSPA/README.md

+An SPA (Single Page Application) which provides a user interface for users to create, view, edit and delete simple math quizzes.
+This project makes HTTP requests to the SimpleMathQuizzesAPI project for all quiz and account operations.
+Users must have an account.
+Uses: React, React-Redux, React Router Dom, Vite, TypeScript

+This uses the vite-template-redux template as a base

 CORS is not set up on the SPA or the API.
 The SPA and API were tested with CORS disabled.

 Tested on chrome with CORS disabled using: 'chrome.exe --disable-web-security --user-data-dir=~/chromeTemp'